In this article, you will find the most important tips and information about creating a blog or any website.

 Let’s move on to the WordPress admin panel.

-To get to that panel, enter in the address bar of web browser domain_name.extension/wp-admin (alternatively domain_name.extension/wp-login.php).
+To get to that panel, enter domain_name.extension/wp-admin (alternatively domain_name.extension/wp-login.php) in the address bar of your web browser.

 After pressing Enter, you will see a window similar to the one in the screenshot below.